-Apple’s confirmed a new macOS Big Sur 11.5 update for Mac and the software is currently in testing ahead of a release later this year.
+Apple’s confirmed a new macOS Big Sur 11.5 update for Mac and the software is currently in testing ahead of an imminent release date.

 The company’s pushed macOS Big Sur 11.5 into its beta programs and the pre-release version is available to developers and those enrolled in the company’s public Beta Software Program.
 The Beta Software Program is free to anyone with a compatible device and an Apple ID.

-macOS Big Sur 11.5 is a milestone release which means it should bring new features, enhancements, bug fixes for lingering macOS Big Sur issues and security patches.
-It should also serve as one of the last major macOS Big Sur updates.
+macOS Big Sur 11.5 is a milestone release which means it will bring new features, enhancements, bug fixes for lingering macOS Big Sur issues and security patches.
+It should also serve as one of the last macOS Big Sur updates.

-It’s an exciting update and it’s one that Mac users should have their eyes on as we push deeper into the year.
+It’s an exciting update and it’s one that Mac users should have their eyes on as we push deeper into July.

 macOS Big Sur 11.5 Release Date

-The company hasn’t confirmed a specific macOS Big Sur 11.5 release date and it will likely stay in testing for awhile.
-Apple is currently on its third beta.
+The company hasn’t confirmed a specific macOS Big Sur 11.5 release date, but it’s getting close.
+Apple is currently on its final version of the beta.

 With the macOS Big Sur 11.5 release date on the horizon, it’s time to start thinking about its arrival.
 In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major macOS Big Sur update for Mac.